epfl-si/people2/README.md

 When it comes to modeling (as in the M of MVC) data into a relational database, Rails' ORM is tough to beat.
 For instance, Red Hat has an entire section of its business strategy which consists of writing and selling Rails front-ends to neckbeard-oriented systems — to wit: OKD for Kubernetes; Foreman for that whole IPMI / PXE / DHCP / TFTP / DNS hairball; and many more.
 Only occasionally will they use Django instead (e.g. Ansible Tower, possibly because Ansible itself is written in Python).

-### React (and TypeScript)

-We get it, you love Ruby and you hate JavaScript (otherwise, maybe you should have a look at [Meteor](https://www.meteor.com/) paired with some kind of TypeScript-friendly ORM like [Prisma](https://github.com/prisma/prisma)?).
-This is 2022 and it has probably become tough to argue with your boss that your project doesn't need JavaScript; a better strategy might be to suggest a modern, not-too-controversial framework with a gentle learning curve and plenty of help available online.
-React and TypeScript seem like as good choices as any.
-With some luck, TypeScript's learning path might bring you to venture past the old trope, “strong typing is for weak minds” and onto the enlightened path beyond.

-React being what it is though, JSX and all, it demands some kind of build process.
-This starter kit uses [esbuild](https://esbuild.github.io/) which is a fast and modern replacement for Webpack.
-The `jsbundling-rails` gem integrates esbuild into the run-time part of Rails' asset pipeline in a way that is easy to reason about (with cache keys in URLs and all).

 ### EPFL Elements
 The standard layout of EPFL.
 References:
  * [repository](https://github.com/epfl-si/elements)
  * [documentation](https://epfl-si.github.io/elements/#/)
  * [styleguide](https://github.com/epfl-si/epfl-theme-elements)

+This is meant to be served redy to use from an internal server.
+On the other hand, we need few files from its source for being able to produce a custom css stylesheet.
+Therefore, the project will be cloned in a user-defined directory.

+### Keycloak
+The starter-kit app comes bundled with [Keycloak](https://www.keycloak.org/)-in-a-container, configured “as-code” (see [keycloak/README.md](keycloak/README.md) for details).
+While Java is admittedly a debatable choice (even moreso for production), Keycloak is an OpenID implementation that comes complete with a GUI that will let you set up test users, groups and roles as you please.
+This provides a so-called **hermetic** developer experience: you can hack while riding the bus, and worry about integration with your “real” corporate OIDC impementation (or SAML, bridged with e.g. [SATOSA](https://github.com/IdentityPython/SATOSA)) at deployment time.

+Now the default is to use the new EntraID authentication system even for development as it is pubblicly available and does not restrict clients based on their IPs.
+Therefore, we might get rid of the keycloack part.

-### Oracle connector
+### ~~Oracle connector~~
+No longer relevant as we got rid of all dependencies on external oracle DBs but we keep this for future memory just in case we need to revamp it.
-is quite cumbersome to install because it needs official binaries from oracle.
+Oracle connector is quite cumbersome to install because it needs official binaries from oracle.
 For linux, see the `Dockerfile`.
 For osx, use brew to install the oracle client as explained [here](https://github.com/kubo/ruby-oci8/blob/master/docs/install-on-osx.md):

 ```
 brew tap InstantClientTap/instantclient